Kirill777-web/FullStack-WebDev-Portfolio/README.md

 This is the link of my [GitHub repository](https://github.com/Kirill777-web/FullStack-WebDev-Portfolio)

-This is the link of my [Amplify]()
+This is the link of my [AWS Amplify]()

 ## Credits

 This project was developed with the following technologies:

 - React.js for creating a dynamic and interactive user interface.
-- Chackra components
+- Chakra UI components
-- React Router for seamless navigation in the SPA.
+- Formik and Yup React Form Validation
 - AWS Amplify for deployment

 ## License